How to Mass Delete Your Flickr Content

 - Favorite count

-This lets you easily clear out low-engagement uploads while preserving your most valued content – optimizing your profile or portflio on Flickr in the process.
+This lets you easily clear out low-engagement uploads while preserving your most valued content, optimizing your profile or portflio on Flickr in the process.

 8. Start Deleting

-Redact offers three deletion modes:
+Redact offers four deletion modes:

 - Preview Mode: Review content before deletion to avoid mistakes